Sensor7/ESP8266_RemoteControl/README.md

 ## Introduction

 This repostory is for a general remote control tool using esp8266.
 Esp8266 is seted as AP mode and using wifi name: Mowwifi and wifi password: 123456789.
-There is a embedded html website inside the .ino, te website contains 3 buttons(for adjustig moter speed), two seperate joysticks, left one is for forward and backward(linear speed), right one is for left and right(rotation speed) and a all direction joystick for both control.
+There is a embedded html website inside the .ino, the website contains 3 buttons(for adjustig motor speed), two seperate joysticks, left one is for forward and backward(linear speed), right one is for left and right(rotation speed) and a all direction joystick for both controls.
 The website can be entered with url: 192.168.4.1

 ## Libraries or Configurations in Arduino IDE